-Table 7.38: Staff Car Park - Main Level 3 variances

-7.80 The costs for this project are generally in line with the other surface car park projects.
-However, we have reduced the unit rate to generally per space to align with our proposed rate of generating in line with the adjustments that we have made in the other surface car park projects.
+- Table 7.39: Staff Car Park Main Level 3 variances - 7.73 The costs for this project are generally in line with the other surface car park projects.
+However, we have reduced the unit rate to service to align with our proposed rate of service in line with the adjustments that we have made in the other surface car park projects.
 We note the lack of inclusion of a design development allowance in this project which further supports our view as stated in the Long Term Car Parking - Eastlands that a design development allowance is not required.
 The quantities for the project have been validated in respect of the number of spaces being provided versus the quantity included by Dublin Airport in its Level 3 estimate.